 The ideal setting for training is one instructor to six students.
 The latest training equipment are used in all classes, primarily up-to-date training mannequins and AED trainers.
 Students are all given student training manuals for the duration of the training period.

 Trainees with completion cards for BLS for health care providers can opt for renewal courses as long as they sign up with their cards still valid.
-The renewal course for BLS for health care providers is 4 hours long.
+The renewal course for Basic Life Support (BLS) for health care providers is 4 hours long.